SFTtech/openage/doc/nyan/api_reference/reference_ability.md

 Regenerate the available resources of a game entity's resource spot at a defined rate.

 **rate**
-Regeration rate as an `ResourceRate` object.
+Regeneration rate as an `ResourceRate` object.

 **resource_spot**
 Resource spot that is refilled.
 The game entity must have a `Harvestable` ability that contains this resource spot.